Scarso327/AltisLife-Framework/README.md

   - <b>Housing</b>
     - When houses are bought / sold they'll only be setup for one server but exist in same table allowing conflicts.
-  - <b>Community Goals</b>
-    - Progress for goals are queried on server start and then increased based on this value meaning no sync exists and overwrites can easily happen.